 This article describes a wind speed measurement device - or anemometer, for short - built with the Raspberry Pi.
 A wind sensor is connected to the GPIO interface.
 The Pi collects measurements and uploads them to a web server, which stores them in a MySQL database.

 The server shows wind speed over time, average, maximum and a histogram.
-Here’s a live example for the last 90 minutes (see the Wind @ GMC page for more charts):
+Here's an example screenshot:

 Additional sensors can be used to measure temperature, humidity and voltage levels: